 It was made possible by the administration by cantons of the Eidgenossenschaft in the period 1512-1529, although the Catholic French dynasty d’Orléans-Longueville (until 1707) formally ruled the County.

-The architecturally beautiful church (temple) of La Chaux-du-Milieu from 1716 bears witness to this history and religious boundary.
+The architecturally beautiful church (temple) of La Chaux-du-Milieu, built in 1716, bears witness to this history and religious boundary.